zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

   successThreshold: 1
   timeoutSeconds: 5
 ```
-The livesness and readiness probes are used by Kubernetes to determine if a pod
+The liveness and readiness probes are used by Kubernetes to determine if a pod
 is healthy and ready to serve requests.
 Pods that do not return an HTTP status
-of `200 OK` when their probes are used by Kuberenetes will not be used to serve
+of `200 OK` when their probes are called by Kuberenetes will not be used to serve
 requests.
 Kubernetes will also attempt to kill and restart unhealthy containers
-in the event that the problem is temporary.
+in the event that the problem is temporary and can be resolved with a simple
+restart.